hville/inHTML/readme.md

 ## Features

 * template inside html markup
-* no new html constructs except for the `:id` custom attribute that is stripped when processed
+* no new html constructs. `id` attributes inside the template are stripped and passed on as reference to the decorator function
 * template can be a `<template>` element or any other node
 * template is cloned, never modified
 * multiple dynamic lists within the same parent